Eknath Easwaran: Other influence

 Psychiatrist Aaron Beck and his colleagues quoted from Easwaran's commentary on the Katha Upanishad.

 The NAPRA ReView wrote that "The volume of [Easwaran's] work and the quality of his discourse suggest a man who has had a profound impact on the spiritual lives of many."

 Easwaran's method of passage meditation was followed by the poet Robert Lax.
 Near the end of his life, Lax's only reading each day was from Easwaran's book Words to Live By.

 New Hampshire State Representative Latha Mangipudi reported having given then-Senator Barack Obama a copy of Easwaran's book Gandhi the Man in December 2006.

 Easwaran has been listed in reference works on spiritual and religious leaders.

 In his survey of commentaries on the Bhagavad Gita, Nadkarni described Easwaran as "respected worldwide as one of the most profound writers and orators on religion and spirituality".

+Controversy

+In 1983, after years of close association with Easwaran’s work, a number of students decided to move on.
+Some gave their reasons in a story by John Hubner published in the San Jose Mercury News Sunday supplement in 1989.
+Two women said that Easwaran had "repeatedly tried to fondle them".
+Several people expressed anger because they felt Easwaran was not the man they had thought he was.